away1205/GG-FINAL/README.md

 7. The global state for videos is managed by the `VideoContext`, accessible by various components throughout the application.

-**In summary, the architecture combines components, hooks, contexts, routing, and libraries to create a dynamic and interactive frontend for the Tokopedia Play Clone project.**
+**In summary, the architecture combines components, hooks, contexts, routing, and libraries to create a dynamic and interactive frontend for the Tokopedia Play  project.**

 ## 6. API and Backend Communication